How to Dehydrate & Freeze-Dry Strawberries for Backpacking

 How long will dehydrated or freeze-dried strawberries last?

-- You can store freeze-dried strawberries for 10-15 years when vacuum sealed with an oxygen absorber.
+- You can store freeze-dried strawberries for 10-15 years when vacuum-sealed with an oxygen absorber.

 How do I use dehydrated or freeze-dried strawberries in backpacking meals?